Difference-of-Convex Elastic Net for Compressed Sensing: Numerical experiments

 This subsection is dedicated to comparing the efficiency of the DCEN model and its corresponding solver against established methods in a noiseless setting.
 The regularization parameters for all compared models are uniformly fixed at $\lambda=10^{-7}$, with the exception of the $\ell_p$ model, which employs an adaptive parameter selection strategy.
 Apart from the specific stopping criteria mentioned in Section \ref{sec:Parameterset}, all remaining algorithmic parameters adopt their respective default settings.

 For the oversampled DCT matrix, the dimensions are set to $300 \times 1000$, with oversampling factors $F = 20$ and $F = 30$, corresponding sparsity levels $s = 10$ and $s = 20$, respectively, and a minimum separation between non-zero entries equal to $F$.
 For the Gaussian random matrix, the dimensions are set to $64 \times 1024$, with correlation parameters $r = 0.2$ and $r = 0.9$ corresponding to sparsity levels $s = 10$ and $s = 15$, respectively.
 Each experimental configuration is repeated independently for 100 trials.
-Figure~\ref{fig:RelativeErrorDistributions} compares the recovery accuracy of DCEN against the $\ell_1$-$\alpha\ell_2$ model across different sensing matrices and coherence levels, reporting the mean, median, and quantiles of the reconstruction error.
+Figure~\ref{fig:RelativeErrorDistributions} compares the recovery accuracy of DCEN against the $\ell_1-\alpha\ell_2$ model across different sensing matrices and coherence levels, reporting the mean, median, and quantiles of the reconstruction error.
 The results demonstrate that DCEN consistently achieves superior recovery performance.

 To enable a more systematic comparison, we unify the matrix dimensions to $64 \times 1024$ for both the oversampled DCT and Gaussian random matrices.
-The oversampling factor $F$ is set to 20 and 30, while the correlation parameter $r$ for the Gaussian random matrix is set to 0.2 and 0.9.
+The oversampling factor $F$ is set to 20 and 30.
 The sparsity level $s$ is varied from 2 to 30 in increments of 2.
 Each configuration is again repeated 100 times.
-As shown in Figure~\ref{fig:SuccessRate}(a), DCEN-DCA achieves significantly higher success rates than the $\ell_1$-$\alpha\ell_2$ model and other competing algorithms in high coherence scenarios.
-For Gaussian random matrices, the IRLSLp model exhibits excellent performance, consistent with the observations in \cite{tao2022minimization} and \cite{wang2020accelerated}.
-Notably, both the IRLSLp and $\ell_{1/2}$ models—solved via iteratively reweighted algorithms and half-thresholding, respectively—require prior knowledge of the true sparsity level $s$ of the signal $\bm{x}^\sharp$.
-In our experiments, this ground-truth sparsity is provided.
-Leveraging this crucial prior information, the IRLSLp model attains substantially higher success rates compared to methods that do not assume sparsity knowledge.
+As shown in Figure~\ref{fig:SuccessRate}, DCEN-DCA achieves higher success rates than the $\ell_1-\alpha\ell_2$ model and other competing algorithms in high coherence scenarios.